 Played: pregnant teen, Shadowcat, research boff, med student, orphan (animation)...

-Came out on Valentines Day 2014 during a speech at the Human Rights Campaign's "Time to Thrive" conference in L.A. and subsequently, as transgender on World AIDS Day 2020, announcing his new name as Elliot Page.
+Ellen Came Out on Valentines Day 2014 during a speech at the Human Rights Campaign's "Time to Thrive" conference in L.A. and subsequently, as transgender on World AIDS Day 2020, announcing his new name as Elliot Page.

 Hip Flick: Juno (2008)